MicrosoftDocs/azure-docs/articles/app-service/monitor-app-service.md

 You can analyze metrics for *App Service* with metrics from other Azure services using metrics explorer by opening **Metrics** from the **Azure Monitor** menu.
 See [Getting started with Azure Metrics Explorer](/azure/azure-monitor/platform/metrics-getting-started) for details on using this tool.

-For a list of platform metrics collected for App Service, see [Monitoring *[service-name]* data reference metrics](monitor-app-service-reference.md#metrics)
+For a list of platform metrics collected for App Service, see [Monitoring App Service data reference metrics](monitor-app-service-reference.md#metrics)

 For reference, you can see a list of [all resource metrics supported in Azure Monitor](/azure/azure-monitor/platform/metrics-supported).